Filing a Complaint

 Sexual misconduct can committed by individuals of any gender, or the same gender, strangers, acquaintances, and people involved in intimate or sexual relationships.

 Sexual misconduct is a violation of Title IX and Caltech Policies.
 Caltech will not tolerate sexual violence.
-Caltech actively encourages reporting of violation of the Sexual and Gender-Based Discrimination and Harassment and Sexual Misconduct Policy and is committed to responding promptly, and thoroughly investigating all complaint of sexual violence.
+Caltech actively encourages reporting of violation of the Gender-Based Misconduct Policy and is committed to responding promptly, and thoroughly investigating all complaint of sexual violence.

 An individual who believe that he or she has been harassed may choose to resolve his or her concerns informally.